vinitlee/Apothecary-Diaries-Analysis/Episodes/S02E01 - Maomao and Maomao.md

 	- [[Maomao]] explains that the issue is that the [[Rear Palace]] has a structural issue where the women brought in are expected to both be virgins and skilled at pleasing the emperor
 		- So, [[Maomao]] wants to do sex education like in [[S01E14 - The New Pure Consort]]
 			- But with more women
+			- Using the books that are in the package
 	- She is transporting the package out of the sight of [[Hongnian]] but now that effort has gone to waste
 		- This introduces [[Hongnian]] as a slightly more named character in this season and more severe (though still kind) than we knew her from last season
 	- She normally imports these from [[Verdigris House]] for the [[Emperor]], who likes the books, but multiplied the order this time